theranbrig/raisely-app/README.md

   - Routing.
 I chose tho just make this a one page application as I did not have time to set up a router.
 Typically the success and finished pages would be separate routes, rather than just modals, but for time's sake I decided to go the modal route.

 - Buttons / Links:
-  - The buttons right now are at fixed with for the animation purposes.
-With the short time I wasn't able to build the `::before` and `::after` animations with dynamically sized buttons.
-This is something given more time I could easily make.
-  - Animation coloring and speed are not exact.
-It approximates what you have on Raisely, but is not perfect and could use some fixing with some cubic-beziers and more exact timing functions.
+  - The animation styling is not how you have it on Raisely.
+I know that the animation uses transforms on the `::after` and `::before` elements.
+It rotates them and brings them into button area when in the hover state.
+However, I could not get the animation to work properly with the short amount of time with dynamically sized buttons.
+It worked, but was not correct in animation colors and timing.
+This opted for just a hover color transition.
+I would rather give you something that is clean than not properly done.
+I would add in the proper hover animation if given more time.

 - Styling
   - Design system is not completely uniform.
 I tried to take some cues from Raisely, but it could definitely use improvement.